HyVoid/About-me/README.md

 They require better visibility, better structure, and better decisions.

-That's what these tools are designed to support.
+That's what these decision systems are designed to support.